 Install or Update Display Drivers using Device Manager.

 - To update the display drivers, go to Start -> Type device manager -> enter

 - In the next screen, select display adapters -> Select “Intel UHD Graphics 620” or any other options that you see under “display adapters.”

-- In case of non-availability of the downloaded driver, user can select “let me pick from a list of available drivers on my computer” -> select an available driver from the list and hit next to install.
-User may require restarting the computer to complete the driver installation.
+- If the downloaded driver is not available, you can choose ‘let me pick from a list of available drivers on my computer,’ select an available driver, and click next to install.

-- In case, there is a Graphics card configured on the laptop or PC then a different version of display driver update is required.
-The latest display drivers can download from respective vendor portals like NVIDIA or AMD driver download page.
+- If a Graphics card is configured on the laptop or PC, then a different version of the display driver update is required.
+The latest display drivers can be downloaded from respective vendor portals like NVIDIA or AMD driver download page.

 If “no HDMI signal” persists, try these steps: